-One of the most vital aspects of a record companies business is creating a brand that artists want to sign and consumers want to buy in to.
-Many of the longest running and most successful record labels are instantly recognisable by their logo design.
-Here are 10 top examples of record label logo designs to inspire you.
+One of the most vital aspects of a record company's business is a brand that artists want to sign and consumers want to buy into.
+Many of the longest running and most successful record labels are instantly recognisable by their logo.
+Here are 12 top examples of record label logo designs to inspire you.

-Manchester-based legendary label Factory Records started in 1978 and featured several prominent musical acts, including Joy Division and The Happy Mondays during its operation until the early 90s.
-English art director, graphic designer and Factory co-owner Peter Saville designed the record label's iconic logo - a graphic rendering of Manchester's industrial skyline - more than 30 years ago.
+Legendary Manchester-based label Factory Records launched in 1978, and featured several prominent musical acts – including Joy Division and The Happy Mondays – until the early 90s.
+The record label's iconic logo includes a graphic rendering of Manchester's industrial skyline.

 The corporate logo design for the Beatles' multimedia company Apple Records was created by Gene Mahon.
 The simple yet effective design featured a bright green Granny Smith apple, obviously.
 Albums featured the common fruit whole on its A-side and the apple cut in half on its B-side.

-Started back in 1991, Nervous Records is recognised immediately by its eye-catching, distinctive cartoon character logo.
-The New York City record label of underground house music and hip-hop has been home to artists such as Armand Van Helden, Masters At Work and Kim English.
+Founded back in 1991, Nervous Records can be recognised immediately by its eye-catching cartoon character logo.
+The New York City record label for underground house music and hip-hop has been home to artists such as Armand Van Helden, Masters At Work and Kim English.

-Reinforced Records was started by Mark Mac (aka Marc Clair) and Dego (aka Dennis McFarlane) in 1989.
-Throughout the '90s, Reinforced earned a reputation as one of the most important and innovative Drum 'n' Bass labels in the world.
+Reinforced Records was started by Marc Mac and Gus Lawrence in 1989.
+Throughout the 90s, Reinforced earned a reputation as one of the most important and innovative drum'n'bass labels in the world.
 During this time, the duo met Goldie and, in exchange for artwork and logo design, let him work in their Dollis Hill studio.

-Warp (aka Warp Records) is an independent British record label, founded in 1989 by Steve Beckett and the late Rob Mitchell.
-The company's instantly recogniseable logo was designed the same year by Ian Anderson of The Designers Republic.
+Warp (aka Warp Records) is an independent British record label, founded in 1989 by Steve Beckett, the late Rob Mitchell and Robert Gordon.
+The company's instantly recognisable logo was designed the same year by Ian Anderson of The Designers Republic.

 Island Records was founded in Jamaica in 1959 by Chris Blackwell, Graeme Goodall and Leslie Kong.
 Its distinctive silhouette palm tree logo has been on many famous albums from artists such as Bob Marley and U2.
 It is now based in New York City, and forms part of UMG Recordings.

-Hydro74 (the Orlando-based designer also known as Joshua M. Smith) created this amazing logo design last year as the label celebrated 25 years in the business.
+Joshua M. Smith (the Orlando-based designer also known as Hydro74) created this amazing logo design last year as the label celebrated 25 years in the business.
 The distinctive graphic captures the label's extreme metal genre perfectly.

-Another legendary record label, Motown had a series of logos over the years.
+Another legendary record label, Motown, had a series of logos over the years.
 Probably its most famous is this square 'M' logo, which the company began using in 1965.
-The iconic graphic became instantly recogniseable as the symbol for the Motown brand.
+The iconic graphic became instantly recognisable as the symbol for the Motown brand.